Enalean/tuleap-documentation-en/languages/en/deploy.rst

 ============================= ================= ============================================================
 What                          Status            As platform administrator, what should I do ?
 ============================= ================= ============================================================
-News and Forums               Removed           Tuleap will no longer provide the feature.
+News and Forums               Removed in 16.4   Tuleap will no longer provide the feature.
 Administrators should look for another tool.
+Legacy "DocMan" UI            Removed in 16.4   Nothing to do, for most users it's already the default behavior
+                                                unless you activated ``feature_flag_allow_temporary_access_to_old_ui_that_will_be_removed_soon``
+                                                feature flag.
 ============================= ================= ============================================================

 In the future